Funny Nativity Story Activity

 Kids will be kids, of course.
 So even though these games are meant to be funny and goofy, we also need to remember to be respectful.
 No potty words or rude names.
 Remind the kids that even though they are having fun, they are still talking about Jesus’ birth.

-Kids will be with laughter while they play this Nativity Sunday School game.
+Kids will be (insert verb) with laughter while they play this Nativity Sunday School game.

 This Christmas game is always a hit in my Sunday school classes during December.
 It’s easy and fun and kids are sure to remember it!